PKCS 1: Attacks

-Multiple attacks were discovered against PKCS #1 v1.5.
+Multiple attacks were discovered against PKCS #1 v1.5, specifically its padding scheme.

 In 1998, Daniel Bleichenbacher published a seminal paper on what became known as Bleichenbacher's attack (also known as "million message attack").
+The attack uses the padding as an oracle.
 PKCS #1 was subsequently updated in the release 2.0 and patches were issued to users wishing to continue using the old version of the standard.

-With slight variations this vulnerability still exists in many modern servers.
+However, the vulnerable padding scheme remains in use and has resulted in subsequent attacks: